-AirlineGeeks.com was founded in February 2013 as a one-man (teenager, rather) show in Washington D.C.
-Since then, we’ve grown to have 22+ active team members, scattered across both the United States and Europe.
+AirlineGeeks.com was founded in February 2013 as a one-man show in Washington D.C.
+Since then, we’ve grown to have 25+ active team members, scattered across both the United States, South America, Europe, and Asia.
 We are all here for the same reason: we love aviation.
 Our mission is to provide the most up-to-date news in aviation to our readers, furthering their passion and understanding of the industry.

 We go beyond the press release to share in-depth, first-hand knowledge from the airline industry.

 Founder | President

 Ryan founded AirlineGeeks.com back in February 2013 (actually, it was called Aviation Official, but we’ve changed a bit since then).
 From being on the yoke of a Piper Navajo, to visiting about Delta’s operations center in Atlanta, Ryan has done it all. in 2016, along with American Airlines, Ryan masterminded AAviationDay at more than 10 locations around the world.
 The smell of jet fumes in the morning along with the countless number of passionate airline employees keep him enthralled in the industry, always seeking more.
 You can find him helping out travelers at Reagan National Airport near Washington, D.C. when he’s not doing something for AirlineGeeks.

 Joe joined AirlineGeeks in 2014, and in his current role as Editor-in-Chief manages a growing team of writers both in North America and Europe.
 He enjoys spending the bulk of his time researching, learning and analyzing the latest trends in the airline industry, all while mentoring new members of the AirlineGeeks team who seek to do the same.
 Areas of research include revenue management, codeshare and alliance partnerships and airline financial results.